luca-ant/WhatsSee/README.md

 ## Running

 * **Training:** To train the model.
 You can choose the dataset, the number of training and validation examples and number of epoch.
-(All arguments are optional) **Caution!
+(All arguments are optional.
+Use 0 as value to choose all examples) **Caution!
 Whole dataset will be downloaded!**

 ```
 python whats_see.py train -d flickr -nt 6000 -nv 1000 -ne 50